Koch13o1/go_grpc_graphql_microservice/README.md

-# Massive Golang Microservices Project
+# Scalable Microservices-Based Backend for E-commerce

 This repository contains a **massive Golang microservices project** that integrates **GraphQL, gRPC, Docker, PostgreSQL, and Elasticsearch**.
 The system is designed to be highly scalable, modular, and efficient.